Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Summary: Detail-oriented and organised Recent college graduate who has a degree in Marketing with experience in market research and analysis of data.
-Highly effective communication and teamwork abilities developed through volunteer work and internship work.
-Seeking entry-level marketing position to apply skills and knowledge in a professional setting.
+Summary: Detail-oriented and organised recently graduated from college with a degree in Marketing with experience in research on market trends and analysis of data.
+Solid communication skills and teamwork gained through internships and volunteer work.
+In search of a marketing entry-level position in order to apply the skills and knowledge in a professional setting.

 Education: